parasoft/soatest-cucumber/tutorial.md

 1. **Build the project.**  Select **Project> Build Automatically** (if not already enabled) then wait a minute for the project to build.
-During this time, Eclipse M2E will be downloading the dependencies that were added to the pom.xml in the previous step.
+During this time, Eclipse M2E will download the dependencies that were added to the pom.xml in the previous step.
 You can click the **Progress** view to check the build progress.
 After the build has finished, verify no errors are shown in the **Problems** view.